RECRUITERS/COLLEGES - During Lunch in Lower Gym

 ASVAB Testing - Salina Area Technical College

 Salina Tech now offers the opportunity for students to take the Armed Services Vocation Aptitude Battery (ASVAB) every month!
 The ASVAB is a great way for students to assess their own skills and abilities, and to learn about potential careers that fit with those abilities that they might not have considered previously.
 Any students may take the ASVAB, and it is not required to share the results with the military.
-The next available testing date will be January 22 from 8 a.m.-noon.
+The last available testing date will be April 2nd from 8 a.m.-noon.
 It will be on our campus – 2562 Centennial Road – in the downstairs computer lab in Building A. It is first-come, first-serve.
-The next opportunities in 2018 will be Feb.
-22, and April 2.
 The deadline to sign up will be two weeks before each testing date.
 Dates after April 2 are to be determined – stay tuned!

 Wichita State University ACT Prep Workshops